domiurg/safe_combinations/README.md

 # safe combinations

-This project computes all possible safe combinations and correcponding pegs locations for this toy: https://ugearsmodels.com/safe.html
+This project computes all possible safe combinations and corresponding pegs locations for this toy: https://ugearsmodels.com/safe.html